 Center for Youth, Family & Community Partnerships - The Center for Youth, Family and Community Partnerships bridges research, policy, and practice to advance the health and well-being of children, youth and families.
 The vision of the Center is to engage partnerships to move toward a more just society in which respect and cooperation are the dominant unifying values and that sufficient opportunities are available for children, youth, and families in all communities to fulfill their potential and contribute to the well being of others.
 Dr. Chris Payne directs this center.

-Institute for Community and Economic Engagement - The Community Engagement Initiative in the Office of Research and Economic Development (ORED) at UNCG was created in September 2010 to support excellence in community engagement across UNCG and with the greater community.
+Institute for Community and Economic Engagement - The Community Engagement Initiative in the Office of Research and Economic Development (ORED) at UNCG was created in September 2008 to support excellence in community engagement across UNCG and with the greater community.
+Dr. Emile Janke directs this center.

 North Carolina Entrepreneurship Center - The Center’s mission is to help entrepreneurs start and grow their businesses, and to serve as a catalyst for the creation of sustainable and globally competitive enterprises in the Piedmont Triad, North Carolina, and beyond.
 The Center promotes entrepreneurship across the campus and in the community through public service and community engagement, education, and research.
 Mr. Bryan Toney directs this center.